What to Expect at the Children’s Center

 Child Life Specialist

-Music therapy is a research-based profession in which musical interventions are used to address the specific needs of patients.
+is a research-based profession in which musical interventions are used to address the specific needs of patients.
 Our music therapy staff uses patient-preferred music and activities to engage patients in a fun and supportive manner.
-In the Children’s Center, music therapists lead group sessions in the playroom, see patients in their room and are available to assist during medical procedures as needed.
+In the Children’s Center, music therapists lead group sessions in the playroom, see patients in their rooms and are available to assist during medical procedures as needed.
 Potential music therapy goals include:

 - Developing acceptance and coping skills